maxgmr/mfs16/mfs16book/src/instruction_set.md

 - **JPZ bra:** Jump to address bra iff the Zero flag is set.
   Opcode: 0x803a
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **JNZ bra:** Jump to address bra iff the Zero flag is reset.
   Opcode: 0x804a
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **JPC bra:** Jump to address bra iff the Carry flag is set.
   Opcode: 0x805a
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **JNC bra:** Jump to address bra iff the Carry flag is reset.
   Opcode: 0x806a
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **JPO bra:** Jump to address bra iff the Overflow flag is set.
   Opcode: 0x807a
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **JNO bra:** Jump to address bra iff the Overflow flag is reset.
   Opcode: 0x808a
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **JPP bra:** Jump to address bra iff the Parity flag is set.
   Opcode: 0x809a
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **JNP bra:** Jump to address bra iff the Parity flag is reset.
   Opcode: 0x80Aa
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **JPN bra:** Jump to address bra iff the Negative flag is set.
   Opcode: 0x80Ba
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **JNN bra:** Jump to address bra iff the Negative flag is reset.
   Opcode: 0x80Ca
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **CALL imm32:** Push the address of the instruction after CALL imm32 onto the stack, then jump to imm32.
   Opcode: 0x8100
-  Cycles: 5
+  Cycles: 5 if satisfied, else 2

 - **CLZ imm32:** Call imm32 if the Zero flag is set.
   Opcode: 0x8101
-  Cycles: 6
+  Cycles: 6 if satisfied, else 2

 - **CNZ imm32** Call imm32 if the Zero flag is reset.
   Opcode: 0x8102
-  Cycles: 6
+  Cycles: 6 if satisfied, else 2

 - **CLC imm32** Call imm32 if the Carry flag is set.
   Opcode: 0x8103
-  Cycles: 6
+  Cycles: 6 if satisfied, else 2

 - **CNC imm32** Call imm32 if the Carry flag is reset.
   Opcode: 0x8104
-  Cycles: 6
+  Cycles: 6 if satisfied, else 2

 - **CLO imm32** Call imm32 if the Overflow flag is set.
   Opcode: 0x8105
-  Cycles: 6
+  Cycles: 6 if satisfied, else 2

 - **CNO imm32** Call imm32 if the Overflow flag is reset.
   Opcode: 0x8106
-  Cycles: 6
+  Cycles: 6 if satisfied, else 2

 - **CLP imm32** Call imm32 if the Parity flag is set.
   Opcode: 0x8107
-  Cycles: 6
+  Cycles: 6 if satisfied, else 2

 - **CNP imm32** Call imm32 if the Parity flag is reset.
   Opcode: 0x8108
-  Cycles: 6
+  Cycles: 6 if satisfied, else 2

 - **CLN imm32** Call imm32 if the Negative flag is set.
   Opcode: 0x8109
-  Cycles: 6
+  Cycles: 6 if satisfied, else 2

 - **CNN imm32** Call imm32 if the Negative flag is reset.
   Opcode: 0x810A
-  Cycles: 6
+  Cycles: 6 if satisfied, else 2

 - **CALL bra:** Push the address of the instruction after CALL bra onto the stack, then jump to bra.
   Opcode: 0x811a